Income and Expenditure Account

-Income and expenditure account can be defined as an account that reveals surplus or deficit of a non-trading concern by matching incomes and expenses of a specified accounting period.
+An income and expenditure account is an account revealing the surplus or deficit of a non-trading concern, which involves matching incomes and expenses over a specified accounting period.

-It includes only revenue expenses and income and does not include capital expenditure and income: It excludes all the items in respect of the previous or subsequent period.
+An income and expenditure account only includes revenue expenses and income.
+It does not include capital expenditure and income, and it excludes all items in respect of the previous or subsequent period.

-Following are the main features of non-trading concern’s income and expenditure account:
+The following are the main features of a non-trading organization’s income and expenditure account:

 - Expenses are entered on debit side and incomes on the credit side

-- Any income of revenue nature relating to the present period whether actually received or not and any expenditure of revenue nature whether paid or not being taken into account.
+- Any income of revenue relating to the present period (whether actually received or not) and any expenditure of revenue nature (whether paid or not) is included

-- All receipts and payments relating to the preceding or succeeding period are excluded.
+- All receipts and payments relating to the preceding or following period are excluded

-- It shows the excess of income over expenditure or vice versa.
+- The excess of income over expenditure (or vice versa) is shown

-Similar to any other account, there are two columns in income and expenditure account, one is on debit side named as expenditures and other is on the credit side named as income, which are used to record all expenditures and revenues of a non-trading concern for a specific accounting period (usually one year).
-Below is the format/specimen of income and expenditure account.
+Similar to any other account, there are two columns in an income and expenditure account: one is on the debit side (named expenditure) and the other is on the credit side (named income).

-Income and expenditure account can be prepared in any of the following forms:
+It is possible to prepare an income and expenditure account in any of the following forms:

 If the account is prepared in account form, it is called an income and expense account.